 Our definitive agreement to acquire all of the equity interests of UniRush provides for a minimum \$4 million annual earn-out payment for five years following the closing, ending in February 2022.
-As of March 31, 2021, the estimated fair value of our remaining earn-out payments amounted to \$4.3 million.
+As of June 30, 2021, the estimated fair value of our remaining earn-out payments amounted to \$3.3 million, and is recorded in the current portion of other accrued liabilities on our consolidated balance sheets.